cafour/helveg/README.md

 * [Svelte](https://svelte.dev/)
 * [Visual Studio Image Library](https://www.microsoft.com/en-us/download/details.aspx?id=35825)

-## Other notes

-* The _CodePizza_ feature is possible due to many royalty-free images of pizza ingredients.
-A complete list can be found in [~/docs/codepizza.md](./docs/codepizza.md).

 ## License

-- The source code is licensed under the [BSD 3-Clause License](./LICENSE).
+* The source code is licensed under the [BSD 3-Clause License](./LICENSE).
-- Visual Studio Icons in `./packages/helveg-diagram/icons/vs` are licensed under the [Visual Studio Image Library License](./packages/helveg-diagram/icons/vs/VS_LICENSE.rtf), allowing their use in applications.
+* Visual Studio Icons in `./packages/helveg-diagram/icons/vs` are licensed under the [Visual Studio Image Library License](./packages/helveg-diagram/icons/vs/VS_LICENSE.rtf), allowing their use in applications.
-- The NuGet icon in `./packages/helveg-diagram/icons/nuget/NuGet.svg` is licensed under [CC-BY License](https://creativecommons.org/licenses/by/2.0/).
+* The NuGet icon in `./packages/helveg-diagram/icons/nuget/NuGet.svg` is licensed under [CC-BY License](https://creativecommons.org/licenses/by/2.0/).
 Also see https://github.com/NuGet/Media.
+* The ingredients used in the _CodePizza_ feature are based on a number of royalty-free images.
+A complete list can be found in [~/docs/codepizza.md](./codepizza.md).